melezhik/outthentic/README.md

 ## Project

-Ouhtentic project is bunch of related stroies.
+Outhentic project is bunch of related stories.
 Every outhentic project needs a directory where all the stuff is placed.
 Let's create a project to test a simple calculator application:

 ```

   mkdir calc-app
   cd calc-app

 ```

 ## Stories

-Inside a project root directory one may create outhentic stroies.
+Inside a project root directory one may create outhentic stories.
 Every stories should be kept under a distinct directory:

 ```
   mkdir addition